Updated: Dec 14, 2021

 II.
 Attach Media to Tweets

 Did you really just try to promote your book, WIP, contract, announcement, etc. without a damn picture attached?!
 What are you doing, m8?
 All studies show that tweets with attached pictures or videos get the most engagement.
 Always include a picture or video in your promotional tweets.
 They catch the eye more.
 They are more fun to look at.
 And while I’m on this line of thought, make sure your text in your promotional tweet is easily legible without a follower having to click on the image and double tap to zoom.
 Lots of engagement happens from outside of Twitter’s “Detail expands”.
 When you add an image to your tweet, you best make it in the 16:9 ratio.
-It’s still the best despite Twitter changing image dimension cropping on mobile apps.
+It’s still the best despite Twitter changing image-dimension cropping on mobile apps.
 It still hasn’t carried over to the website.
-And hey, if you don’t care about that, feel free to post 1:1 (square) or 3:2 (vertical) images as well.
+And hey, if you don’t care about that, feel free to post 1:1 (square) or 2:3 (portrait) images as well.
 The fun thing about these is: square promo images can be easily cross-posted to Facebook and Instagram, and portrait 3:2 images take up more of the screen real estate on mobile—when someone scrolls to your tweet, all the attention is on you.
 Better not sweat from that blazing spotlight, young lad.

 III.
 Always Include a URL